After the upheaval of 2020, we’re all welcoming the arrival of 2021, hoping for a better year ahead.

 What’s more, the off-site redundancy makes it nearly impossible for a criminal to intentionally (or an employee to inadvertently) destroy incriminating security recordings.

-Managed Services (Outsourced system monitoring)
+Remote Administrative Services (Outsourced system monitoring)

 Modern businesses are adopting a new maxim of productivity: do what you do best and outsource the rest.
 If you’re a car dealership, you have to be excellent at one thing: matching your customer with the perfect car at a great price.
 You don’t have to be excellent at gardening the flowers out front, insuring the building, or repairing your staff’s computers—you hire others with specialized skills to be excellent at those things.